Ontario College Advanced Diploma in Ecosystem Management Technology

 Examples of Credit for Product projects include:

-The Indigenous Perspectives Designation (IPD) is an option available to students studying in the Ecosystem Management Technician program.
+The Indigenous Perspectives Designation (IPD) is an option available to students studying in this program.
 To qualify for the IPD, students must take and successfully complete GNED49 - Introduction to Indigenous Studies and GNED128 - Indigenous Knowledges, along with a minimum of four approved co-curricular Indigenous events or experiences that will be incorporated into the final portfolio assignment in GNED128.
-The student’s transcript will indicate the IPD designation.
-Upon graduation, students with an IPD will have a strong foundational basis in Indigenous Studies, and a designation that will be marketable in the employment sector.
+Upon graduation, your transcript will indicate the IPD designation, which will be highly marketable in the employment sector.

 Success in this program and career field requires: